 Successful development of products by us will require solving a number of issues, including developing or obtaining technologies to safely deliver a therapeutic agent into target cells within the human body or engineer human cells while outside of the body such that the modified cells can have a therapeutic effect when delivered to the patient, optimizing the efficacy and specificity of such products, and ensuring and demonstrating the therapeutic selectivity, efficacy, potency, purity and safety of such products.
 There can be no assurance we will be successful in solving any or all of these issues.
 Indeed, no genome editing in vivo therapy or genome-edited engineered cell therapy has been approved in the United States ("U.S."), European Union ("EU") countries or other key jurisdictions.
 With regards to CRISPR/Cas9-based therapies specifically, we are in the initial phases of clinically testing our in vivo and ex vivo product candidates.
-Further, we are unaware of any clinical trials validating safety and efficacy that have been completed by any third parties.
 Accordingly, the potential to successfully obtain approval for any of our CRISPR/Cas9 product candidates remains unproven.